cristianaragao/discord-clone/README.md

-# Getting started with create react app
+# Welcome

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project contains just a simple UI clone of the Discord desktop application.

 ## Available Scripts